triforcely/Octave.NET/README.md

 📈 More than cross-platform Octave process wrapper 🔬

+# Read this, please!

+If you encounter 'OctaveScriptError' it most likely means that your script is wrong due to some syntax error.
+Please, debug the generated script in Octave before creating issue in this repository.
+I can only assist you with problems related to this library but I can't provide Octave related support.

 ## Motivation

 [Octave](https://www.gnu.org/software/octave/) (matlab) has excellent library of ready to use components and lets us write simpler code for solving complex